What is ISEEC?

 Key learnings and findings from the Global Partners Project revealed the overarching coordination challenge for the decade ahead is the need to better connect IDP and refugee coordination systems as well as collaboration between humanitarian and development actors.
 Reflecting on this, the new report Education in Emergencies Coordination: Harnessing humanitarian and development architecture for Education 2030 outlines two key recommendations to enhance sectoral coordination to better meet education needs:

 These recommendations can only be addressed through joint efforts and partnership bringing sectoral coordination and technical network leads together to work across architectural, institutional and historical divides.
-Through ISEEC, the GEC, UNHCR and INEE will champion partnership and collaboration across the coordination systems, focusing on practical steps to advance five key actions:
+Through ISEEC, the GEC, UNHCR, INEE, and UNESCO will champion partnership and collaboration across the coordination systems, focusing on practical steps to advance five key actions:

 Under ISEEC, the partners will work together to mainstream collaborative approaches at global level and promote joined-up education in emergencies coordination at national and sub-national levels.
 This will be done through joint technical support to country coordinators and teams in mixed and complex settings, and by disseminating and mainstreaming education in emergencies coordination content and key messages in training, workshops and advocacy opportunities.
 Joint workplans will be developed as needed and will conduct an annual review of progress towards our Global Refugee Forum pledge on joined-up coordination.